iZeaoGamer/GalacticPE/major.md

 - Fixed Custom Join toggle from constantly appearing as true, even if you are trying to toggle it to make it false!

 - Fixed " appearing for no reason in join messages for defaulted players.

+- Added Anti-Cussing filter to the join message!

+- Added 60 seconds cooldown to Join messages to prevent abuse.

+- Fixed being able to bypass the command cooldown.